OpenSportsLab/OSL-ActionSpotting/README.md

 Please refer to [usage.md](docs/usage.md) for details of training and evaluation scripts.

+_Note: - We have added few documentation guides inside different parts of the library to make working with the library easier.
+Like this is an [instruction](configs/_base_/datasets/json/README.md) for class intialization inside the configs directory.
+So please try to follow them if you get issues while working with the library. :)_

 ## 🤝 Roadmap

 All the things that need to be done in the future is in [roadmap.md](docs/en/roadmap.md).